hmcts/design-system/app/views/components/menu/README.md

   height: 250
 })}}

-### Green toggle menu
+### Right aligned green toggle menu

-This menu is aligned right and is in the primary colour because selecting an action from the menu is the primary user need.
+Use the green colour when it's the main action the user needs to take.

 {{dsExample({
   name: 'menu',